 The Mescal shorts are ideal for trail, all mountain, and cross country style riding, and riders who like a more contoured functional performance fit.
 These would be our first choice for all-day epics or virtually any ride that involves significant amounts of pedaling.
 We wouldn't reach for these if we were doing shuttle laps, going to the bike park, or riding chairlifts all day, but for pretty much any other ride we would.

-With a price tag of $155, the Mescal shorts are the most expensive in our test selection, yet they cost $65 less than the A/M version we tested last year with no apparent sacrifices in design or quality.
+With a price tag of $155, the Mescal shorts are the most expensive in our test selection, yet they cost $65 less than the A/M version we tested previously with no apparent sacrifices in design or quality.
 We feel that these shorts are a good value, simply because they are the best shorts we tested, with a thoughtful design, quality materials and construction, a great comfortable fit, and incredible pedaling efficiency.
 If you want the best mountain bike shorts on the market, you'll pay a premium to get them, but we feel these shorts are worth the price.

 The Kitsbow Mescal Ventilated shorts are the winner of our Editors' Choice award because they are the best shorts in our test, hands down.
 The incredible design, fit, comfort, performance, pedaling efficiency, and quality craftsmanship come together to create the total package, and dare we say the perfect baggy short for trail and cross country style riding.
 They aren't the best choice for gravity oriented riders, and the fit probably won't be for everyone, but if you're looking for a high performance short in a casual-looking package, then look no further.